K-Jyothi-git/Retail-Data-analytics-project/README.md

 Feel free to explore the project and reach out with any questions or feedback.
 I'm excited to connect with like-minded professionals and recruiters in the data analytics field.

 **Email:** Kalakotijyothi01@gmail.com

+<h3>About the Maintainer</h3>

+This project is maintained by **Jyothi Kalakoti**, a Data Analyst with strong skills in **SQL, Python, and data visualization tools such as Power BI and Tableau**.
+She is passionate about transforming raw data into meaningful insights through data analysis, dashboards, and visualization.

+Her work focuses on **data cleaning, exploratory data analysis (EDA), and building data-driven solutions** using modern analytics tools including **Python, SQL, and PySpark**.
+This project reflects her commitment to solving real-world business problems through structured data analysis and insightful reporting.